Employment, Tax and National Insurance

 National Insurance.
 The amount that you pay will depend on how much

-Your employer will deduct your National
+you earn.
+Your employer will deduct your National Insurance

-Insurance contributions from your pay if you are:
+contributions from your pay if you are:

 - Employed in the UK, are over the age of 16 but under the age of

 - Earn the same or more than the 'primary threshold'.